art-egorov/ilund4u/docs/ExampleDrivenGuide/cmd_guide.md

 Protein annotation mode has three important optional arguments that we want to describe here.

-The first one: `-hsm, --homology-search-mode <group|proteins>`  which specifies the mode of search for homologous proteins in the database.
-If "group" is selected, a query protein is assigned to the same homologous group as that of the best search hit protein.
-In "proteins" mode, all target proteins that pass the cutoffs are considered to be homologues.
-By default, "group" mode is set.
-We recommend to use "proteins" mode if you want to find more diverse set of homologues.
+The first one: `-hsm, --homology-search-mode <best|all>`  which specifies the mode to define homologous families from the database.
+If "best" is selected, results are shown only for the protein family which representative sequence is the closest to the query.
+If "all" is selected, results for all families that pass the cutoffs are shown.

 The second is: `-rnf, --report-not-flanked` controls whether islands and hotspots located at the ends of sequences (flanked from only one side) will be considered in search.
 The importance of it described in the hotspot annotation section which has exactly the same argument.